dh256git/project27/seasonal/viva.md

 Personal: changing scientific identity and views on living life.

-#### 20. One touch of nature makes the whole world kin
+#### 21. One touch of nature makes the whole world kin

-I'd like to end here with this quote.
+I'd like to end the introductory presentation here with this quote.

 One touch of nature makes the whole world kin.

 If we could touch not only the visible and touchable things in nature, but also the imperceptible phenomena, perhaps science would become less scary for people.

-Thank you, and let's take the conversation from here.
+Thank you, I'll stop here and let you ask questions.

 ---